IETF-OPSAWG-WG/draft-ietf-opsawg-mud-iot-dns-considerations/opsawg-mud-iot-dns-considerations.md

 ---
-title: Operational Considerations for use of DNS in IoT devices
+title: Operational Considerations for Use of DNS in IoT Devices
 abbrev: mud-iot-dns
 docname: draft-ietf-opsawg-mud-iot-dns-considerations-12